Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Critical Transition Time and Locality

 \section{Critical Transition Time and Locality}

 Once we have understood the saturation value $A_*$ of the accuracy, let us now address the question of the transition time $t_*$.\\ A natural first guess, consistent with the intuition of information spreading across the system, is that the transition time corresponds to the characteristic timescale required for initially localized information on individual qubits to spread throughout the system.\\ To substantiate this intuition, it is useful to introduce the notion of an effective speed of information propagation.
 Although in non-relativistic quantum mechanics space and time are treated on different footings, and super-luminal influences of local perturbations are, in principle, possible, the Lieb--Robinson bounds demonstrate that for local Hamiltonians---such as our XX model---there exists an effective causal structure.
 In practice, this establishes a maximum velocity at which quantum dynamics can propagate information.\\ In Appendix A we determine the Lieb--Robinson velocity for the XX model defined in Eq.~\eqref{eq:XXmodel} and show that it is equal to $1$.
-Combining this result with the plots presented in the previous section, two conclusions follow: \begin{itemize} \item From a qualitative perspective, the absence of a linear dependence between the transition time and the system size rules out the hypothesis that the information must spread across the entire system. \item Quantitatively, up to the transition time $t_*$, the information remains confined to the qubit of origin and its nearest neighbors. \end{itemize} To better visualize how information spreads across the system and to confirm the above insights, in Fig.~\ref{fig:Entanglement}(a) we plot the von Neumann entropy of half the chain together with the single-qubit von Neumann entropy as functions of the evolution time.
+Combining this result with the plots presented in the previous section, two conclusions follow: \begin{itemize} \item From a qualitative perspective, the data do not provide clear evidence that the transition time grows linearly with the system size within the explored range, suggesting that the onset of useful feature generation may not require information to spread across the entire system. \item Quantitatively, up to the transition time $t_*$, the information remains confined to the qubit of origin and its nearest neighbors. \end{itemize} To better visualize how information spreads across the system and to confirm the above insights, in Fig.~\ref{fig:Entanglement}(a) we plot the von Neumann entropy of half the chain together with the single-qubit von Neumann entropy as functions of the evolution time.
 These quantities provide complementary perspectives: the half-chain entropy captures the build-up of bipartite entanglement across the system, while the single-qubit entropy measures the delocalization of local information.\\ The evolution of the single-qubit entropy shows that each qubit, where information initially encoded, becomes entangled with its environment after an evolution time of order $1$, irrespective of the total system size.
 In contrast, the entanglement entropy of half the chain grows linearly with time until it saturates.
 The growth rate is identical for all system sizes, indicating that the speed of information propagation is independent of system size, while the saturation value scales proportionally to the block size ($N/2$).
 These results on the entanglement dynamics of spin chains are well established in the literature~\cite{Calabrese_2005,Latorre_2009} and are explained by the ballistic propagation of quasiparticle excitations, which travel in opposite directions in entangled pairs.\\ It is also interesting to note that the curves of half-chain entropy presented in Fig.~\ref{fig:Entanglement}(a) obey a scaling law of the form